-If only a front panel is to be fitted, you simply secure the softwood strips at either end of the bath (see diagram B).
-If it is necessary to trim the panel to length you must re-seal the timber as described in section 2.
+If only a front panel is to be fitted, you simply secure the softwood strips at either end of the bath (see diagram b).
+If it is necessary to trim the panel to length you must re-seal the timber as described above.